Chan Hin Kwong: Tai Po

 Chan Hin Kwong joined the newly promoted side Tai Po in 2006.
-Starting from the 2007–08 season, he got more chances in Tai Po and had become an important player since 2008.
+Starting from the 2007–08 season, he got more chances in Tai Po and has become an important player since 2008.
 However, in the 2008–09 season. he was confirmed to be out for the remainder of the season after he suffered an anterior cruciate ligament injury on 18 November 2008.

 On 20 March 2010, he scored the first Hong Kong First Division goal of his football career in the match against Kitchee.

 Tuen Mun

 In the summer of 2010, Chan Hin Kwong joined newly promoted side Tuen Mun.
 He helped Tuen Mun to avoid the drop that year.

 In the 2011–12 season, he scored his first ever goal for the club in a match against Sun Hei on 24 December 2011.
-At the end of the season, he confirmed that he will not stay at Tuen Mun.
+At the end of the season, he confirmed that he would not stay at Tuen Mun.

 Citizen

 On 8 June 2012, Citizen announced that they have signed Chan.
 He made his debut for Citizen on 22 September 2012.
-He played the whole match to help the team defeat Rangers 5–1 in the first leg of first round of the Senior Shield at Sham Shui Po Sports Ground.
+He played the whole match to help the team defeat Rangers 5–1 in the first leg of the first round of the Senior Shield at Sham Shui Po Sports Ground.